Yuki Yamada (actor): Career

 On May 28, 2012, Yamada announced on his blog that he has been cast on manga adaption drama GTO in the role of Koji Fujiyoshi.

 In 2014, Yamada landed a leading role for the first time in the movie Live directed by Noboru Iguchi.
 In the same year, Yamada was also cast as Tadaomy Ando in the movie Gachiban: Ultra Max.
 He reprised his role in Gachiban: New Generation 2 the following year.

-In 2017, Yamada made his Taiga Drama acting debut in Naotora: The Lady Warlord.
+In 2017, Yamada made his Taiga drama acting debut in Naotora: The Lady Warlord.
 In addition, he also made an appearance in 14 movies within the same year.
-With diversity and range of roles he has took, he become known as "Chameleon Actor".
+With diversity and range of roles he has taken, he become known as "Chameleon Actor".

+In 2020, he won the New Wave Award (actor category) at the Yubari International Fantastic Film Festival 2020.

+In February 2022, he received the Elan d'or Awards in Newcomer of the Year category, which is given to promising actors.
+In July, he won first place of the women's fashion magazine "ViVi"'s popularity voting project "National Treasure Handsome Men Ranking for the First Half of 2022" in the adult category.
+He proceeded to win in the same category in second Half of 2022, receiving the highest ranking, and was inducted into the Hall of Fame.

+In November 2023, he won the Breakthrough Actor category in GQ Japan's Men of the Year 2023.
+In December, he won the Yahoo!
+Japan Search Award 2023, ranking first in the Actor category.

 Personal life

 His father is former professional baseball player Kazutoshi Yamada.
+Yamada played baseball in elementary and middle school, but decided to quit when entering high school.

+On March 31, 2024, he announced his marriage to actress Nanase Nishino.